Searches for CE{\nu}NS and Physics beyond the Standard Model using Skipper-CCDs at CONNIE: Data processing

 \subsection{Energy calibration}

-In order to establish a precise calibration for all the images in a run, a two-step procedure was implemented.
-Firstly, a rapid image-by-image calibration is conducted by fitting two Gaussian functions over the first two peaks, corresponding to 0 and 1 electrons.
-In this manner, a gain (in ADU/${\rm e}^-$) is determined from the difference between the Gaussian means.
-Monitoring gain stability helps identify pathological images, which are excluded from the second part of the calibration, which involves determining a global constant for each run.
+Due to the Skipper-CCD readout noise achieved with $N_{\rm skp}=400$~samples/pix reaching a fraction of an electron (as detailed in Section~\ref{sec:data_quality}), the consequent charge distribution of the images is a sequence of Gaussian peaks with the means centered on multiples of the electron charge, as shown in Fig.~\ref{fig:electronpeaks}.
+This individual electron resolution of the sensors \cite{Tiffenberg:2017aac} is used to calibrate the image from ADU to number of electrons.

-In the second step, the pixel charge distributions are summed to increase the data sample size in the electron peak distributions.
-By summing all the good images of a run, it becomes possible to observe more than 100 electron peaks with good resolution (see Fig.~\ref{fig:electronpeaks}), and the information from all available peaks is taken into account by fitting them with independent Gaussian distributions.
-Finally, a linear fit is applied to the obtained Gaussian means to derive the global gain from the slope and the baseline residual correction from the intercept.
+In order to establish a precise calibration for all the images in a run, the distributions of charges per pixel are obtained for all images in a run, resulting in samples of sufficient size.
+This is shown in Fig.~\ref{fig:electronpeaks} for the first 100 peaks of one sample, which are then fitted with independent Gaussian functions.
+A linear fit is performed to the obtained Gaussian means to derive the global gain from the slope and the baseline residual correction from the intercept.
 The nonlinearity obtained with this method in the energy range of interest is less than 1\%, in good agreement with previous works~\cite{Rodrigues:2020xpt}.

+The gain of each image is also monitored throughout the data taking by performing a simplified fit to the first two Gaussian peaks in the charge distribution, in order to test the gain stability.
+Images with outlier values of the gain are excluded from further analysis.